vncntprvst/wanglab-datajoint-pipeline/docs/source/index.rst

-.. sabatini-datajoint documentation master file, created by sphinx-quickstart on Thu Jul 13 09:24:23 2023.
+.. wanglab-datajoint documentation master file, created by sphinx-quickstart on Thu Jul 13 09:24:23 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sabatini-datajoint's documentation!
+Welcome to wanglab-datajoint's documentation!
 ==============================================